BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 In an advanced form, provision of this practice involves customization of testing automation to build a battery of security tests covering application-specific concerns in detail.
 With additional visibility at the organization level, security testing enables organizations to set minimum expectations for security testing results before a project release is accepted.

-### Lifecycle Security Testing
+### Lifecycle Security Penetration Testing

-The Lifecycle Security Testing (LST) practice is focused on the execution of penetration tests in the test and delivery environment on a project level in order to find security and safety related problems.
+The Lifecycle Security Penetration Testing (LST) practice is focused on the execution of penetration tests in the test and delivery environment on a project level in order to find security and safety related problems.

 During the completion of the LST, methods for a complete coverage of attack vectors are used, mostly attack pattern concatenation in the form of attack pattern paths.
 Version management ensures the consistent and thorough processing of attack vectors.